BouyguesTelecom/a7/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Bouygues Telecom Code of Conduct](CODE_OF_CONDUCT.md).
+This project, and everyone participating in it, are governed by the [Bouygues Telecom Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [MBX_OPENSOURCE@bouyguestelecom.fr](mailto:MBX_OPENSOURCE@bouyguestelecom.fr).

 ## How to contribute